 Closing Petty Cash Funds

-To close a Petty Cash Fund, process a deposit for the exact cash amount of the fund.
+To close a Petty Cash Fund, process a deposit for the exact cash amount of the fund (GL Code 490900 should be used on the deposit).
 A memorandum stating your intention to close the fund along with a copy of deposit documentation should be sent to General Accounting, Service Center Building, SCB-224.